oracle/solaris-userland/components/bind/README.md

 where you have re-created the build machines directory structure and copied "build" and the source directory over.

-Note that these tests will not run when executed by root.
+Note that these *tests will not run when executed by root*.

 For example